Teenagers, Jacqueline Guise thought. You can’t live with them; you can’t sedate them and stuff their lifeless bodies into a carnivorous plant.

 Mmm-mmm-mmm, she thought.
 You can invade my home and trespass against me any day.

 There was a time when it had been normal to find the occasional stranger pressing their face against a window, or staring up, dumbstruck, at Gosfield Bury’s Queen-Anne facade, but that was back when Vic Buffs had still been welcomed in the upper-valley Annandale Park neighborhood of Morvienna Minor.
 After the big restoration project, though, the twenty-something mansions had become overnight tourist destinations.
-Residents quickly grew tired of the neverending stream of strangers photographing, peering at, and generally picking over every square inch of their homes.
+Decades before, each of the mansions in Morvienna Minor had been partitioned into anywhere from ten to twelve individual apartments; on average, three people lived in each unit.
+Multiplied by the number of mansions, it translated into hundreds of residents who had quickly grown tired of the never-ending stream of strangers photographing, peering at, and generally picking over every square inch of their homes.

 Jacqueline had mostly shrugged off the post-renovation incursions until one sleepy summer morning when an overeager Vic Buff—one whose philosophy on personal-property encroachment had consisted of “trespassing, schmesspassing”—had broken a pane of glass in the solarium door and let himself in.
 Carrying her coffee and orange juice to the solarium as she did most sunny mornings, Jacqueline had been shocked to find a young man in jeans and a red T-shirt examining the built-in cabinet of sun-bleached drawers that made up a third of the room’s only non-glass wall.
 Oblivious to her arrival, he went over the cabinet with the concentration and fervor of an Antiques Roadshow appraiser.
 Only after opening and closing all forty-one drawers did he realize that he wasn’t alone.
 He’d calmly looked Jacqueline over, from her moose slippers and rumpled purple pajamas to the pink mug in her hand, the latter of which featured a bleary-eyed, beleaguered Minnie Mouse in a fuzzy bathrobe and hair curlers, along with the words “MORNINGS AIN’T PRETTY!”